 Step 4: Soaking the Sphagnum moss in water for 5 min

 The Sphagnum moss needs to be soaked with water before using it.
-Put the moss into the water for 5 minutes until it changes its color from a light brow or beige to dark brown.
+Put the moss into the water for 5 minutes until it changes its color from light brown or beige to dark brown.

 Step 5: The wire

 Lay out the wire and take your measurements.
-For this I lay the wire flat on an even surface and roll it from one side.
-This way I determine the thickness I am going to need for the moss pole.
+I lay the wire flat on an even surface and roll it from one side.
+This way, I determine the thickness of the moss pole.

 You can make thick, slim, flat, and round moss poles.
-When I am building moss poles I almost always go for round slim poles.
-The slimmer the poles the less space they will take in pots.
+When building moss poles, I almost always go for slim round poles.
+The slimmer the poles, the less space they will take in pots.
 The more potting medium I will be able to provide for my plants.

-Some plants that are shinglers such as the Monstera dubia will appreciate a flatter surface.
+Some shingle plants, such as the Monstera dubia, will appreciate a flatter surface.
 In that case, make the moss pole flatter.
-It will be very easy to flatten the pole once the moss is in it.
+It will be straightforward to flatten the pole once the moss is in it.

 Step 6: Cutting the wire

 Scissors will not work.
 I tried it.
-I mean you can kind of cut the wire but you will destroy the scissors in the process.
-It will also be cumbersome to do and you might find yourself swearing along the way.
+I mean, you can cut the wire, but you will destroy the scissors in the process.
+It will also be cumbersome, and you might find yourself swearing.
 Therefore invest in a good wirecutter.

 Step 8: Arranging the moss